whatisnuclear/website/thorium-myths.md

 Thorium-powered reactors, whether fluid fueled or not, are no exception.

 <a name="myth4"></a>
-## Misconception #4: There's more Thorium than Uranium, and that is really important!
+## Myth #4: There's more Thorium than Uranium, and that is really important!
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-warning">MISLEADING</button></span>
 This one is mostly true, but also partially false.
 The average crustal concentration of Thorium is 0.00060%, compared with 0.00018% for Uranium [3].
 But, the oceanic abundance of Th is